 Notice of Rule-making

-Attached below is a copy of the proposed rule for Livestock Embryo Transfer or Transplant; and Livestock Pregnancy Determination.
-The public notice for this rule was in the Arkansas Democrat-Gazette on May 29, 30 and 31, 2018.
+Attached below is a copy of the proposed rule for Prescribing Controlled Substances.
+The public notice for this rule was in the Arkansas Democrat-Gazette on October 4, 5 and 6, 2018.
 Public comments for this rule should be addressed to Executive Director, Arkansas Veterinary Medical Examining Board, P.O.
-Box 8505, Little Rock, AR 72215 and should be received no later than June 27, 2018, which is the date that the public comment period ends.
+Box 8505, Little Rock, AR 72215 and should be received no later than November 2, 2018, which is the date that the public comment period ends.